rivkj/rivkj/README.md

 - 📫 How to reach me via email at rivaskj07@gmail.com

 Who I am:
-- 🎥 What I'm currently watching: One Piece ep: #977
+- 🎥 What I'm currently watching: One Piece ep: #1004
-- 🔆 The next thing I'm working on: Blender animations
+- 🔆 The next thing I'm working on: Adobe Illustrator

 <!---